Measuring Geopolitical Alignment and Economic Growth

-Figure~\ref{fig:event_based_irf} reveals that while GDP responds positively to favorable geopolitical events, the magnitude is substantially smaller---peaking at 10 log points versus 30 in our baseline.
-This attenuation reflects the transitory nature of individual events.\footnote{Appendix~\ref{app_b:irf_events} shows that event scores exhibit rapid mean reversion, with 65\% of the initial impact dissipating within one year.} However, panel (b) demonstrates that a permanent change in event flows yields a cumulative response of approximately 75 log points after 25 years---virtually identical to our baseline estimate.
-This convergence validates our framework: permanent changes in event flows mechanically generate permanent changes in the stock of geopolitical relations, yielding equivalent long-run effects, and our smoothing geopolitical relations retain the fundamental relationship between geopolitics and growth.
-Appendix~\ref{app_b:irf_events} provides additional discussions.
+Figure~\ref{fig:event_based_irf} shows that while GDP responds positively to average event scores, the magnitude is smaller than our baseline smoothed measure---peaking at 8--9 log points around years 5--10 versus 22 log points in our baseline.
+This attenuation reflects the transitory nature of individual events.\footnote{Appendix~\ref{app_b:irf_events} shows that event scores exhibit rapid mean reversion, with approximately 58\% of the initial impact dissipating within one year.} However, panel (b) shows that a permanent change in event flows yields a similar cumulative response of about 75 log points after 25 years.
+This convergence supports the interpretation that our geopolitical score captures economically meaningful variation: permanent changes in event flows mechanically generate permanent changes in the geopolitical alignment score, yielding equivalent long-run effects, and our smoothing procedure retains the fundamental relationship between geopolitics and growth.
+Appendix~\ref{app_b:irf_events} provides additional discussion.